-- b) Material changes to the procedures by which security holders may recommend nominees to the board of directors.
-None. - c) Insider trading arrangements and policies.
+b) Material changes to the procedures by which security holders may recommend nominees to the board of directors.
+None.

+c) Insider trading arrangements and policies.

-During the three months ended June 30, 2024, no director or officer of the Company adopted or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.
+During the three months ended September 30, 2024, no director or officer of the Company adopted or terminated a "Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.